wdporter/i-am-that-vuepress/11-awareness-and-consciousness/readme.md

 **Questioner:**&ensp;What do you do when asleep?

-**Maharaj:**&ensp;I am aware of being asleep.
+**Maharaj:**&ensp;I am aware of beïng asleep.

 **Q:**&ensp;Is not sleep a state of unconsciousness?

-**M:**&ensp;Yes, I am aware of being unconscious.
+**M:**&ensp;Yes, I am aware of beïng unconscious.

 **Q:**&ensp;And when awake, or dreaming?

-**M:**&ensp;I am aware of being awake or dreaming.
+**M:**&ensp;I am aware of beïng awake or dreaming.

 **Q:**&ensp;I do not catch you.
 What exactly do you mean?
-Let me make my terms clear: by being asleep I mean unconscious, by being awake I mean conscious, by dreaming I mean conscious of one’s mind, but not of the surroundings.
+Let me make my terms clear: by beïng asleep I mean unconscious, by beïng awake I mean conscious, by dreaming I mean conscious of one’s mind, but not of the surroundings.

 **M:**&ensp;Well, it is about the same with me, Yet, there seems to be a difference.
-In each state you forget the other two, while to me, there is but one state of being, including and transcending the three mental states of waking, dreaming and sleeping.
+In each state you forget the other two, while to me, there is but one state of beïng, including and transcending the three mental states of waking, dreaming and sleeping.

 **Q:**&ensp;Do you see in the world a direction and a purpose?